Getting Started on Heroku with Python

 , it means your app is still deploying.
 Wait a few minutes and try again.

-Visit the app at the URL shown in the deploy output.
-As a handy shortcut, you can also open the website as follows:
+Visit the app at the URL shown in the logs.
+As a shortcut, you can also open the website as follows:

 $ heroku open